Searching for details:

 Major development milestones

-A successful resolution of main technical issues related to the concept by March 1995, paved the way to the creation of the Sea Launch joint venture, which would take the project from concept to development.
-Upon issuing in April 1995 a conceptual design of the Zenit-3SL rocket for the Sea Launch complex, on May 5, 1995, Sea Launch venture was officially formed in the city of Seattle, Wa, the home of the Boeing company.
+A successful resolution of main technical issues related to the concept by March 1995 paved the way to the creation of the Sea Launch joint venture, which would take the project from concept to development.
+Upon issuing a conceptual design of the Zenit-3SL rocket for the Sea Launch complex in April 1995, the Sea Launch venture was officially formed on May 5, 1995, in the city of Seattle, Wa, where Boeing was based at the time.
 (98)

-In a high-tech version of recycling, Sea Launch arranged with Russian and Kazakh governments the use of some crucial hardware from the Energia-Buran program.
-Most importantly, the RD-170 engines common for the Zenit rocket and the first stage of the Energia rocket, had been removed from the "dead-on-arrival" Energia boosters and re-used for the Zenit-3SL rockets.
+In a high-tech version of recycling, Sea Launch arranged with the Russian and Kazakh governments the use of some crucial hardware from the Energia-Buran program.
+Most importantly, the RD-170 engines common for the Zenit rocket and the first stage of the Energia rocket, were removed from the "dead-on-arrival" Energia boosters and re-used for the Zenit-3SL rockets.
 (164)

-In the fall of 1996, Moscow-based KBTM design bureau received a contract from Sea Launch on ground-support equipment.
-Previously, the company was asked to supply an umbilical boom for cables, automatic docking interface of the launch pad and a set of processing and handling hardware for the assembly and command ship.
+In the fall of 1996, the KBTM design bureau received a contract from Sea Launch for ground-support equipment.
+Previously, the company had been asked to supply an umbilical boom for cables, the automatic docking interface of the launch pad and a set of processing and handling hardware for the assembly and command ship.
 All this technology would derive from existing hardware at the Zenit launch complex in Baikonur.
-However eventually KBTM's role grew to encompass all launch and processing hardware for the Sea Launch complex, for the exception of checkout equipment for the Block DM-SL upper stage.
+However eventually KBTM's role grew to encompass all launch and processing hardware for the Sea Launch complex, with the exception of checkout equipment for the Block DM-SL upper stage.

 On May 30, 1997, the Odyssey platform arrived to the Russian port of Vyborg, after the completion of a first round of upgrades in Norway.
 Now Russian contractors could start installing rocket-related hardware.
 This work would not be completed until April-May 1998.